girichippada/Java-new-api/README.md

        5. can handle terra bytes of the heap size
        6. experimental in JDK 11 and only released for Linux x86 64-bit platform
 8. **Removal of out of the box JAVA EE and Corba Modules:** Couple of modules out of the box provided in Java se are evolved as third-party libraries or dependencies in Maven central.
 Hence Java team decided to remove these modules and the applications using these modules must add the dependencies explicitly in the maven or gradle.
-   1. **JAX**: The module was removed and the replacement is Jakarta as JAVA EE handed over from Oracle to Eclipse foundation
+   1. **JAXB**: The module was removed and the replacement is Jakarta as JAVA EE handed over from Oracle to Eclipse foundation
    2. **JAX-WS**
    3. **JAF(Java activation framework)**
    4. **java.se.ee**